EHANDBOOK/ehandbook-cb-demos/BUILD_ALL_README.md

 # Build All Demos

-This directory contains scripts to build all eHandbook-CB demo projects automatically.
+This directory contains scripts to build all EHANDBOOK Container-Build demo projects automatically.

 ## Prerequisites